The Glenlivet AD

 No minors from #EndBadGovernance in NCoS facilities

-While fielding questions about possible continued remand of minors arrested during the #EndBadGovernance protest held in August 2024, the representative of NCoS, I.N.
-Idris, there is no such minors in the any of the Service’s facilities.
+While fielding questions about the remand of minors arrested during the #EndBadGovernance protest held in August 2024, the representative of NCoS, I.N.
+Idris, said that none of the minors were held in the Service’s facilities.
 He noted that the minors were in police custody.

 “During the #EndBadGovernance protests, there was no minor who was admitted into the NCoS.
 No single minor was admitted into the NCoS.
 There was an attempt, but when they were brought in, because of their age, we did not admit them.
 They were in police stations throughout the time.”